 When talking to kids about difficult topics, only answer the questions they are asking or else you risk creating more worry.
 Don’t assume they took in all the details or want to know more.
-For example, if your child witnessed a car accident, she might ask about the ambulances but not about the people involved.
+For example, if your child witnessed a car accident, they might ask about the ambulances but not about the people involved.

 With older children, you may find they don’t want to talk at first, and that’s OK.
 Tell them you’re there and available when they are ready to talk.
 Of course, if you are worried about their safety, be upfront and let them know the conversation is not optional.

-If something scary happens to your child, or in the world around her, she’s probably going to have questions.
-While addressing a frightening topic can be intimidating, conversations about day-to-day issues can be just as challenging.
+If something frightening happens to your child, or in the world around them, they're probably going to have questions.
+While addressing a scary topic can be intimidating, conversations about day-to-day issues can be just as challenging.
 Regardless of the subject matter, it’s important to be a good listener.

 - Make eye contact.

 - Repeat back what they say without judgment or interpretation.

 - Share your empathy.

 If your child doesn’t want to talk, don’t push it.
 Let them know you saw the news (or you heard what their classmate said, etc.), it’s really upsetting and that you’re there if they want to talk about it.
 On the other hand, if a question catches you off guard, it’s OK to say, “I’m not sure.
 Let me think about that.”
 (Just be sure to follow up.)